 What is facet hypertrophy?

 Facet hypertrophy refers to the degeneration and enlargement of the joints.
 The enlargement of the joints may be the response of the overuse of your spine trying to provide stability, which in turn causes your body to produce more bone tissue around your joints (called bone spurs).
 This extra bone tissue results in enlargement that can place pressure and tension on the nerves that travel throughout your spine.

 It’s more common to have facet hypertrophy in your lumbar or lower back region and usually occurs in individuals over 30, as it relates to the overtime use of your spinal joints.
-Some symptoms for mild facet hypertrophy include stiffness, discomfort when moving your back, trouble walking or running, and a hunched posture position.
+Some symptoms of mild facet hypertrophy include stiffness, discomfort when moving your back, trouble walking or running, and a hunched posture position.